Airweave

 Competitive landscape

-Four categories of competition.
+Five categories of competition.
 Airweave is positioned against all of them.

 The closed stacks defend the host product.
 The vector DBs sell a primitive.
 Glean sells procurement.
 The open, vendor-agnostic context plane for agents is wide open — and Airweave is the company writing it.